rtnavarr/survivai/docs/final.md

 ## Project Summary
 Wood is the first item that any new player to Minecraft must collect; it’s the first step into crafting tools and surviving the night.
 Our agent’s task is to simulate this step: it will identify and harvest wood in order to craft tools that are ultimately used to upgrade equipment and progress in Minecraft’s “survival” mode.
-Computer vision plays a key role in Surviv.AI; the agent takes in a colormap view of RGB and depth values, detects the objects it needs to collect in the frame, and navigates to these objects./
+Computer vision plays a key role in Surviv.AI; the agent takes in a colormap view of RGB and depth values, detects the objects it needs to collect in the frame, and navigates to these objects.

 **The goal is to have the agent rely solely on vision, rather than ObservationFromGrid(as used in assignment 2) to complete simple tasks such as breaking and gathering wood.**

 <img src="http://www.minecraft101.net/guides/images/first-night/03-getting-wood.jpg"/>